usmanmuhd/usmanmuhd.com/content/posts/gsoc-final.md

 I would like to thank my mentor, [Bahodir Mansurov](https://phabricator.wikimedia.org/p/bmansurov/) for helping me throughout the program, encouraging me with great feedback and guiding me towards project completion.

+### Thoughts about the project and more..

+This was the first time I was formally going to work on a "real" project.
+I have been contributing to open source since more than 2 years but they have mostly been one off contributions.
+This was also the first time I was writing code for an organization as big as Wikimedia.
+I was excited to work with the other developers.
+Everyone I interacted with from the Wikimedia team was helpful and more then willing to go out of the way to help a beginner like me.
+It felt wonderful working along with my mentor and all the other people in the team.
+A big thank you to all the fellow developers who helped me with the project and also to the Wikimedia Foundation and Google for providing me this wonderful opportunity.